lara-pineda/sp_tastebud/README.md

     - saving changes when switching tabs
     - rejecting a favorited recipe
 -   center title sa view recipe ui on scroll up
+-   no checking if there are actual changes made sa ingredient mgmt and user profile
+-   no notif if save is successful sa ingredient mgmt and user profile

 SUGGESTIONS
 -   manage equipments